-What are we doing?
+What did we do?

-Why is it important?
+Why was it important?

-How will we do it?
+How did we do it?

-Who we are working with?
+Who did we work with?

 Connected Health Cities

 University of Manchester/Manchester Academic Health Sciences Centre

 Pennine Care NHS Foundation Trust